gavinrozzi/njtr1/cran-comments.md

-# cran-comments (2021-04-15)
+# cran-comments (2021-04-17)
 ## Update

 This is a resubmission.
+The DESCRIPTION file has been corrected to address an issue identified by the CRAN team.

 This version contains additional changes to code to ensure that the function `get_njtr1()` fails gracefully to supplement changes to the vignette.
 Furthermore, this update adds additional enhancements to core functionality by parsing dates and supporting the download of additional years of data.

 ## Test environments